provideplatform/prvd-chainlink-fall-hackathon-2022/README.md

 ## Reviewing the results
 The program output will look like the following
 ![image](./hackathonprogramoutputs.PNG)

-A new entries shall be created in the table ZPRVD_PF_RESULT
+New entries shall be created in the table ZPRVD_PF_RESULT
 ![image](./pf_table_result.PNG)

 The standard SAP table TCURR shall be updated with the new currency rates

 ![image](./tcurr_updated.PNG)

 Check the console in Shuttle's workflow designer and the ZBPIOBJ table for the ZKP
 ![image](./shuttle-pop.PNG)
 ![image](./zbpiobj.PNG)

 Check IPFS for the expected file under the given content ID.
 Same file should also be present in AL11 as indicated.
 ![image](./proubcipfs.PNG)
 ![image](./al11.PNG)